ropensci/sofa/inst/vign/sofa_vignette.md

 ## sofa package API

-The folloing is a breakdown of the major groups of functions - note that not all are included.
+The following is a breakdown of the major groups of functions - note that not all are included.

 __create a CouchDB client connection__